 Figure 55: PCB flow diagram for composition model

 The PCB-composition model data are mainly extracted from the flow properties of the electronic components.
 Each component flow owns flow properties which include information about the material composition of the component.
-The flow properties (amount of gold, palladium, silver, etc. in the component are extracted and used to create new flows based on this materials.
+The flow properties (amount of gold, palladium, silver, etc.) in the component are extracted and used to create new flows based on these materials.
 For each component a new process is created with the flow inputs which are created out of the flow properties.

 Data collection plan and data collection